trpc-dev/trpc/README.md

-# ts-rpc
+# tRPC

-ts-rpc is a modern framework for doing type-safe RPC calls.
+tRPC is a modern framework for doing type-safe RPC calls.
 Instead of using an IDL like Protocol Buffers, it uses TypeScript for defining service interfaces.

 # Example

-# Why use ts-rpc?
+# Why use tRPC?

 # Architecture